 Call for an appointment: 217-244-2555

-Dr. Krista Keller, a board-certified specialist in zoological medicine at the University of Illinois Veterinary Teaching Hospital in Urbana, recommends that pet rabbits be vaccinated against this new variant (RHDV2), which is more dangerous than earlier forms of the virus.
-She says the presence of the virus in the United States has far-reaching implications for the health of pet rabbits.
+Dr. Michelle Borsdorf, a board-certified specialist in zoological medicine at the University of Illinois Veterinary Teaching Hospital in Urbana, recommends that all pet rabbits be vaccinated against this new variant (RHDV2), which is more dangerous than earlier forms of the virus.
+This variant of RHDV has 70% to 100% mortality rates in pet rabbits.

 What Is RHDV?